 Heritage Locations – including heritage attractions and various places/businesses that happen to be in a historic building setting

 For all industries and businesses wishing to reopen they must complete a risk assessment.
 The Health and Safety Executive has produced guidance to help you work safely / be COVID-secure and manage the risk associated with running your business at this time.
 Find the full guidance here.
 It is not mandatory but it is strongly advised that businesses display this official poster in their shop window once they have completed the necessary steps.
 This will help reassure your customers.
-Our rangers will also be distributing a COVID-secure poster which algins to the overall ‘Be Smart, Stay Apart’ branding for businesses to display.
+Our rangers have been distributing a COVID-secure poster which algins to the overall ‘Be Smart, Stay Apart’ branding for businesses to display.
 This is complementary to the official poster and should not replace it.
 If you would like a copy of the poster please get in touch with us at

 Southampton From Your SOfa